Priomordial non-Gaussian features from DBI Galileon inflation: Tree Level Trispectrum Analysis from four scalar correlation

-To proceed further we denote the angle between $\vec{k_{i}}$ and $\vec{k_{j}}$ (with $i\neq j$) by $\Theta_{ij}$ then \be \ee subject to the constraint \be \ee comes from the conservation of momentum.
+To proceed further we denote the angle between $\vec{k_{i}}$ and $\vec{k_{j}}$ (with $i\neq j$) by $\Theta_{ij}$ then \be \ee subject to the constraint $Cos(\Theta_{1})+Cos(\Theta_{2})+Cos(\Theta_{3})=-1$ comes from the conservation of momentum.
 Additionally we have used \be \ee

-The explicit form of $\tau^{local}_{NL}$ characterizing the trispectrum can be expressed for our model as:
+The explicit form of $\tau^{\bf CI}_{NL}$ characterizing the trispectrum obtained from {\it contact interaction} can be expressed for our model as:

-\be \ee where the functional dependence of the momentum dependent functions $G_{i}\forall i$, ${\cal Z}_{q}\forall q$ and $ \bar{\cal I}(i,j;m,n)$ are explicitly mentioned in the Appendix B.5.
-It is important to mention here that the 4D effective Gauss-Bonnet coupling and the interaction between the higher order graviton and DBI Galileon plays a significant role in the slow-role regime.
-From equation(\ref{gfn11}) it evident that the non-Gaussian parameter $\tau_{NL}$ is inversely proportional to the 12th power of the sound speed speed for scalar mode.
-But depending on the signature and strength of the Gauss-Bonnet coupling the slope of the figure(\ref{fig:subfigureExample5}) changes.
+\be \ee where the functional dependence of the momentum dependent functions $G_{i}\forall i$, ${\cal Z}_{q}\forall q$ and $ \bar{\cal I}(i,j;m,n)$ are given in Appendix B.5.A.
+It is important to mention here that the 4D effective coupling and the interaction between the higher order graviton and DBI Galileon plays a significant role in the slow-role regime.
+From equation(\ref{gfn11}) it evident that the non-Gaussian parameter $\tau^{\bf CI}_{NL}$ obtained from the contact interaction is inversely proportional to the 12th power of the sound speed for scalar mode.
+But depending on the signature and strength of the Gauss-Bonnet coupling the behavior of the $\tau^{\bf CI}_{NL}$ changes.

-Further, using the {\it equilateral configuration} $(k_{1}=k_{2}=k_{3}=k_{4}=k$ and $\bar{K}=4k)$ and incorporating the contribution from the maximum shape of the trispectrum ($Cos(\Theta_{1}=Cos(\Theta_{2})=Cos(\Theta_{3})=-\frac{1}{3}$ and $k_{ij}(for~ i<j)=\frac{2k}{\sqrt{3}}$) the non linear parameter can be expressed as:
+Further, using the {\it equilateral configuration} $(k_{1}=k_{2}=k_{3}=k_{4}=k$ and $\bar{K}=4k)$ and incorporating the contribution from the maximum shape of the trispectrum ($Cos(\Theta_{1})=Cos(\Theta_{2})=Cos(\Theta_{3})=-\frac{1}{3}$ and $k_{ij}(for~ i<j)=\frac{2k}{\sqrt{3}}$) the non linear parameter can be expressed as: